Archdiocese of Palermo: Norman control over the church of Palermo

+On 10 January 1072, following negotiations and the surrender of the Muslims of Palermo, the brothers Robert Guiscard and Roger de Hauteville entered the city of Palermo in triumph.
+They immediately ordered the cathedral of the Greek Christian community to be reconsecrated, and attended a Mass of thanksgiving.
+In 1077, the city of Trapani fell to the Normans.

+On 16 April 1083, Pope Gregory VII wrote a letter to Archbishop Alcherius of Palermo, confirming his diocese's possessions and privileges ("quidquid dignitatis antiquitus tenuisse probatur"), including all his suffragan dioceses, or, if any of them has been destroyed, whatever is established in their place.

+Bishop Peter of Squillace was appointed archbishop of Palermo in the winter of 1123.
+He attended the Lateran Council of Pope Calixtus II in March 1123.

 On Christmas Day, 1130, Count Roger II was crowned King of Sicily in the Cathedral in Palermo.
 It is uncertain who crowned the king.
 One source names Count Roger of Capua, another Archbishop Peter of Palermo.
 The cathedral was rebuilt by Archbishop Walter between 1170 and 1190.

 The Archdiocese of Palermo was united with the Archdiocese of Monreale on 7 July 1775.
 The union was dissolved on 12 March 1802.
 Monreale lost its metropolitan status in 2000, however, and it is now a suffragan of the Archdiocese of Palermo.

 The Cathedral of Palermo is dedicated to the Bodily Assumption of the Virgin Mary into Heaven.
 The Chapter of the cathedral had three dignities in 1677, and two dignities in 1775.
 In 1211 there were eighteen canons, but the number grew to twenty-four in 1431, when Pope Eugenius IV ordered their reduction to eighteen again.
 In 1523 the Emperor Charles V added six more canons, bringing the number back up to twenty-four.
 There were again twenty-four canons in 1677 and twenty-six canons in 1775.
 The chapter had the right to elect the archbishop.

+Reorganization of Sicilian ecclesiastical structure

+In 2000, after extensive consultation with the Italian Episcopal Conference and the Congregation of Bishops, Pope John Paul II ordered a reorganization of the dioceses in Sicily.
+In the Apostolic Constitution "Ad maiori consulendum" of 2 December 2000.
+The metropolitan status of the archdiocese of Monreale was suppressed, and it was declared a suffragan of the archdiocese of Palermo.
+The diocese of Cefalù was transferred from the ecclesiastical provincw of Messina to that of Palermo.